DÉJÀ VU

 ABOUT

-JiLong Rao’s main research areas in China, Canada, and the United States include geochemical cycles and global environmental modeling, the application of thermodynamics in earth and environmental sciences, and the abundance of elements in the earth’s crust.
+JiLong Rao’s main research areas in China, Canada, and the United States include geochemical cycles and global environmental modeling, the application of thermodynamics in earth and environmental sciences, and the abundance of elements in the earth’s crust and so on.
 After the June 4th Massacre in 1989, he and his family naturalized in the United States.
 Before leaving mainland China, he was a professor at the Beijing Graduate School and the Beijing Institute of Management in the Chinese Academy of Sciences, and the chairman of the Department of Environmental Sciences at Qingdao University.

 The author of this book is also the owner and the builder of this website.